 - Too Long of a Time Transpired Between Medication Doses

-Healthcare facilities like hospitals are required to log when a medication dose was taken.
-If you feel your loved one wasn’t receiving the ‘round the clock medical care he or she needed, it’s possible that Dr. Chundru will find that the proper dosage of his or her required prescriptions wasn’t given at accurate times.
+Healthcare facilities like hospitals are required to log when a medication dose was given.
+If you feel your loved one wasn’t receiving the around-the-clock medical care he or she needed, it’s possible that Dr. Chundru will find that the proper dosage of his or her required prescriptions wasn’t given at accurate times.

 - Patient Not Screened for Known Illness Complications

 Certain illnesses are known to have complications.
 Measles, for example, can cause Measles Encephalitis, which can be deadly.
 If your loved one was being treated for a disease with potentially fatal complications, but he or she wasn’t properly screened for them, Dr. Chundru may determine that medical negligence took place during his medical record review.

 Contact Dr. Chundru for a Medical Record Review

-Contact him today to learn more about how he can help walk you through his review of the deceased’s medical records by calling (305) 283-3371.
+Contact him today to learn more about how he can help walk you through his review of the deceased’s medical records.